 The presenter will address the public policy expectations of the community system, reflecting intended beneficiaries as the sole purpose of the existence of the community system itself.
 Participants will be able to: 1.
 Identify at least 3 key elements of Commitment to the Life Plan (Person-Centered planning and support); 2.
 List at least 3 Self-Determination principles; 3.
 Learn about recovery orientation; 4.
 Describe the Resiliency perspective; 5.
 Name 3 key elements to cultural representation; 6.
 Identify at least two opportunities and/or strategies for building community partnerships and collaboration; and 7.
 Identify at least two strategies for supporting community capacity building.

-Boardworks: Current and Future Funding for CMHSPs and PIHPs (Previously Budgets)
+5. BoardWorks: Current and Future Funding for CMHSPs and PIHPs (formerly Budgets)

 This workshop will revolve around the public policy-driven financing and accountability expectations for which the board serves as the fiduciary.
 Participants will be able to 1.
 Examine and explore state, federal and local public revenues including each source of revenue, definition as derived by statute, contract and/or public policy directive, conditions for use, determination of amounts to be distributed/available, method of distribution/receipt, application in practice, risk implications, reporting and accounting and audit requirements; and 2.
 Explore current state initiatives and proposals regarding pending changes to the funding of the CMH system and its potential implications for CMHSPs and PIHPs.